aurora-arg/pyebfgen/UserGuide.md

 At any time after applying the VEC information (i.e. when the "save" button is Green or Blue), you can preview the current state of the batch file by clicking on the "Batch File Preview" button.

+## Updating an erroneous entry

+If you notice an error in the preview window, take note of the "Applicant ID" for that line item.
+It starts at zero (0), and counts upwards from there.
+Take that value, and fill in the "Applicant ID" field of the main EBFGen window and press the "Update Applicant" button.

+A new window will be opened, identical to the standard "New Applicant" view, but will be pre-populated with the values from the applicant line item you selected.
+Make the necessary corrections and click the "Save Updates" button.

+The form has the same validations as the primary "Add Applicant" form.

 ## Generating the batch file